 BEN'S INTERVIEW WITH SHELLY GABLE, Ph.D.

-On February 24, 2017, we had a Q&A interview with Dr. Shelly Gable, Professor of Psychology at the University of California, Santa Barbara, positive psychologist, leading researcher on positive aspects of close relationships and their role in physical and emotional health.
+We had a fascinating Q&A interview with Dr. Shelly Gable, Professor of Psychology at the University of California, Santa Barbara, positive psychologist, leading researcher on positive aspects of close relationships and their role in physical and emotional health.

 TO RECEIVE THE RECORDING, submit your name and email address here: